-A human being is indeterminate because he is ontically open and therefore is potentiality/possibility.
-He has the potentiality to become what he not yet is but what he ought to become.
-A human being's ability to become different (change) has its point of departure in this potentiality that is ontologically given with Dasein.
-A human being is always directed to the future and remains potentiality/possibility until he dies^(22,23).
+A human being is indeterminate because he/she is ontically open and, therefore, is potentiality/possibility.
+He/she has the potentiality to become what (who) he/she not yet is, but ought to become.
+A human being's ability to become different (change) has its point of departure in this/her potentiality which is ontologically given with Dasein.
+A human being is always directed to the future and remains potentiality/possibility until he/she dies^(22,23).